TREASURIES-Long-dated yields capped as higher CPI raises prospect of Fed action

 "It will put upward pressure on inflation expectations as CPI was somewhat higher than expected here.
 Going forward, if you look at gasoline, it will probably climb again in the month of December."

 The benchmark 10-year yield rose after the data release at 8:30 a.m.
-ET, but remained lower on the day, last down 1 basis point at 0.931%.
-The 30-year yield made a similar move and was last down 1.5 basis points on the day to 1.674%.
+ET, but remained lower on the day, last down half a basis point at 0.936%.
+The 30-year yield made a similar move and was last down 1.1 basis points on the day to 1.678%.

+Since the lows hit in March, the 10-year yield has risen by more than 60 basis points, and the 30-year has risen by nearly 100.
+The two-year yield US2YT=RR, which is most sensitive to interest rate expectations, hit an all-time low in May and has since risen by about 4 basis points.

-The short end of the curve was also lower on the day, with the two-year yield US2YT=RR last down 0.8 basis point to 0.145%.
-A separate report on Thursday morning showed that weekly jobless claims increased more than expected, suggesting the resurgence in COVID-19 infections and subsequent shutdowns in businesses have hampered the nascent labor market recovery.
+The short end of the curve was also lower on the day, with the two-year yield last down 0.6 basis point to 0.147%.
+A separate report on Thursday morning showed weekly jobless claims increased more than expected, suggesting the resurgence in COVID-19 infections and subsequent shutdowns in businesses have hampered the nascent labor market recovery.

+Later on Thursday, the Treasury Department will auction off $24 billion of new 30-year debt.

 Price